 The Orvis rod shop can work magic with rods from other manufacturers.
 My rod image left is a TFO 1 weight that has a new longer handle and uplocking reel seat.
 It looks great and is also balanced just right.
-I have more rods already sent to Jim West for customizing for this year's fishing season.
+I sent more rods to Jim West for customizing for many fishing seasons to come.

-UPDATE: I spoke with Jim West on Friday, March 20th, 2015 and he told me he can't support the original Orvis Superfine rods any more.
-His cache of parts and materials has played out, and no replacements are available.
-But he still supports the Orvis families of rods.
+UPDATE: I spoke with Jim West on Friday, March 20th, 2015 and he told me he couldn't continue to support the original Orvis Superfine rods, because his cache of parts and materials has played out, and no replacements were ordered.
+At that time he still supported the Orvis families of rods.

-Today, March 1, 2016, I learned that Jim West has retired.
+Early in 2016, Jim West retired.
 So the Howard Steere, Jim West team who pioneered ultralight fly fishing in the early 1980s are deceased and retired in that order.
 I just hope that Jim West knows how many hundreds of thousand of hours of fly fishing happiness his rod creations have brought to fly fishers all over the world.
 He has made so many fly fishers better with his Orvis products, so "thanks" seems hardly enough.

 So as things reorganize at Orvis' rod shop, you may call 802-366-8235 Monday thru Friday 830AM to 330PM for the Orvis rod Building and Repair Department to find out what ultralights or any fly rods of even heavier weight they can build, repair, or customize for you.
 The best time of year to contact the rod building department is during their less busy season -- August to early March.

-For more information on Orvis' new lines or to cast an Orvis Superfine Touch 1 weight, or any of Orvis' rods or lines in person, please drop by or call Orvis Atlanta, GA, at 404-841-0093, or call the Alpharetta Orvis location at 678-367-4767and ask for Shannon Ward, fly fishing manager, or any of his staff.
-He has most of the latest Orvis rods, reels, and fly lines described above in stock.
-You can order by phone.
-Shannon, himself an avid ultralighter, knows and fishes Orvis rods, lines, leaders, and tippets on true ultralights.
+For more information on Orvis' new lines or to cast an Orvis Superfine Touch 1 weight, or any of Orvis' rods or lines in person, please drop by or call Orvis Atlanta, GA, at 404-841-0093, or call the Alpharetta Orvis location at 678-367-4767.
+Orvis has most of the latest Orvis rods, reels, and fly lines described above in stock.

 - Bill Byrd.